 After all the completion of these above steps, open the Samsung Health Monitor app.
 In the app, tap on the ECG icon.
 Now, it will start to measure the chances of atrial fibrillation.
 It takes 60 seconds to record the data, so don’t move your hands.

 Detect Fall on Galaxy Watch

 5. You can add up to 4 contacts

 Samsung has already mentioned that the app doesn’t provide heart attack data, so don’t look for it here.
-Further, the company has warned, the users don’t take any medicine or other treatments based on the watch results.
-It is advisable to meet your personal doctor if you find any chances of atrial fibrillation.
+Further, the company has warned, that the users don’t take any medicine or other treatments based on the watch results.
+It is advisable to meet your doctor if you find any chances of atrial fibrillation.
 For further assistance, drop your words in the comment box.